joltron82/Hakchi2-CE/index.md

  - --3bpad=1
 	Used for games like zombies ate my neighbors that won't work with 6 button pads
 	example - /bin/m2engage /var/games/CLV-G-XXSMB/Zombies_Ate_My_Neighbors.md.7z --3bpad=1
+ - --smooth43=1
+	command line for factory scan lines (stock emulator only)

 #### Overclock options
 While overclocking your machine MAY become unstable and crash.
 This is due to the quality of the manufactured CPU.
 If you experience  crashing please disable any overclocking.